spotlightpa/poor-richard/content/news/2024-01-24-SPLDATFOLO.md

 +++
-authors = ["Angela Couloumbis"] blurb = "Affected records may include information about how evidence was handled once it reached the lab, as well as communication logs and digital images, Smith said." byline = "Angela Couloumbis" description = "Affected PA State Police records may include information about how evidence was handled once it reached the lab." image = "2023/08/01jd-qpky-261c-kkxn.jpeg"
+authors = ["Angela Couloumbis"] blurb = "Affected records may include information about how evidence was handled once it reached the lab, as well as communication logs and digital images." byline = "Angela Couloumbis" description = "Affected PA State Police records may include information about how evidence was handled once it reached the lab." image = "2023/08/01jd-qpky-261c-kkxn.jpeg"